upvalue/arete/README.md

 # Dependencies

 Arete uses the C++ STL, and optionally
-- linenoise-ng from ArangoDB (included in the repository)
+- linenoise-ng from ArangoDB (for nice cross-platform REPL, included in the repository)
+- DynASM (for native compilation, included in the repository)
 - SDL2

 # R?RS/SRFI compliance.

 Arete currently supports some features of R5RS and R7RS.
 Full compliance is not the primary goal at present, but I have tried to hew to the standards.
 If you miss something, open an issue :)

 ## Noted issues